to-nexus/cross-sdk-android/buildSrc/src/test/resources/fixSignAndModalCoreResult/Result_Readme.md

-# **Cross WC SDK - Android**
+# **Cross SDK - Android**

-This repository contains Kotlin implementation of Cross WC SDK protocols for Android applications.
+This repository contains Kotlin implementation of Cross SDK protocols for Android applications.

 ####